dokadon/terraform-web-server/README.md

 # Removing the web server infrastructure

-When you are ready to remove your infrastructure execute
+When you are ready to remove your infrastructure execute from inside the web-server directory
 * terraform destroy